tytydraco/yessleep/out/Im_a_trucker_on_a_highway_that_doesnt_exist_You_should_never_pick_up_hitchhikers.md

 I was just afraid of the real world more.

 So I stayed.
 I kept driving.
-And one day, when the road expands past days-long into weeks-long―possibly even *years* long―I will [keep driving.](https://www.reddit.com/r/lucasGandola/comments/1lklmnq/welcome/)
+And one day, when the road expands past days long into weeks long―possibly even *years* long―I will [keep driving.](https://www.reddit.com/r/lucasGandola/comments/1lklmnq/welcome/)